-ARCH hate-incident reporting
+Hate-incident reporting

-The council is a partner in the ARCH Sunderland Hate Incident Reporting system, which reports hate incidents and links to other partner organisations who provide support and respond to incidents.
-Racist, transphobic, homophobic, religious and disability hate incidents can all be reported (anonymously, if preferred).
-This includes any incidents that take place in the workplace which employees do not feel able to bring up through other channels or with line managers.
-Both victims and witnesses of incidents can report to ARCH.
+In April 2014 the council introduced a new system for reporting and recording hate incidents which allows people to report directly in to the council's Customer Service Network or via the council's website through an on-line reporting form.
+All forms of hate crime can be reported (anonymously if preferred).
+This includes any incidents that take place in the workplace which employees do not feel able to bring up through other channels with line managers.
+Both victims and witnesses of incidents can report in to the system.